apache/nuttx/configs/sama5d3x-ek/README.txt

    just do not have a good test bed (or sufficient CAN knowledge) for good CAN testing.

-7) The NxWM example does not work well.
-This example was designed to work with much smaller displays and does not look good or work well with the SAMA5D3x-EK's 800x480 display.
-See above for details.

-8) There are lots of LCDC hardware features that are not tested with NuttX.
+7) There are lots of LCDC hardware features that are not tested with NuttX.
    The simple NuttX graphics system does not have support for all of the layers and other features of the LCDC.

-9) I have a Camera, but there is still no ISI driver.
+8) I have a Camera, but there is still no ISI driver.
 I am not sure what to do with the camera.
 NuttX needs something like V4L to provide the definition for what a camera driver is supposed to do.

    I will probably develop a test harness for ISI, but it is of only minimal value with no OS infrastructure to deal with images and video.

-10) GMAC has only been tested on a 10/100Base-T network.
+9) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.

-11) Some drivers may require some adjustments if you intend to run from SDRAM.
+10) Some drivers may require some adjustments if you intend to run from SDRAM.
     That is because in this case macros like BOARD_MCK_FREQUENCY are not constants but are instead function calls:  The MCK clock frequency is not known in advance but instead has to be calculated from the bootloader PLL configuration.